Daniel-Gong/daniel-gong.github.io/_research/wolfe.md

   with each other, and how cognitive control might play a role in conciliating their different processing demands.
 - Designed and programmed experiments, collected data and conducted analyses with MATLAB.
 - Developed a novel paradigm incorporating the mean orientation discrimination task and target orientation detection task.
 Introduced a single-task condition (requiring only one mode of processing), a dual-task condition (requiring both modes of processing), and a mixed-task condition (requiring either one or two modes of processing across trials).
-- Discovered that people’s performance in target selection and ensemble discrimination tasks positively correlated in both single-task and dual-task conditions, indicating some shared neural mechanisms underlying selective attention and ensemble perception.
+- Discovered that people's performance in target selection and ensemble discrimination tasks positively correlated in both single-task and dual-task conditions, indicating some shared neural mechanisms underlying selective attention and ensemble perception.
 The mixed-task condition significantly impaired ensemble discrimination performance rather than target selection performance, suggesting a cognitive control strategy favoring selective attention when faced with conflicts in processing demands.